LowellInstruments/ddh_new/docs/source/sw-running.rst

 .. note:

-	If you ever need to rebbot the DDH, don't worry and press the upside hardware power button.
+	If you ever need to reboot the DDH, don't worry and press the upside hardware power button.
 This is better than suing a `reboot` shell command, since allows the power hats to shutdown all properly.
 Same thing to shutdown the DDH completely.